LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Ablation Study

 To investigate the impact of different reward configurations on model performance, we conduct an ablation study by varying the reward ratios $(\alpha, \beta, \gamma, \delta)$ in the GRPO framework.
 Figure~\ref{fig:ab_rewards} illustrates the performance across nine representative languages on MTVQA.
-The baseline configuration $(0,0,0,0)$, which does not incorporate any reward signals, achieves the lowest performance, with an average accuracy of 28.90.
-Incorporating format-only rewards $(0,0,0,1)$ yields a minimal improvement over the baseline.
-Introducing partial structural rewards $(0,0,0.5,0.5)$ results in a moderate gain, increasing the average accuracy to 29.36.
-A more balanced reward setting $(0,0.33,0.33,0.33)$ further improves performance, achieving an average accuracy of 30.11.
-Finally, the fully balanced configuration $(0.25,0.25,0.25,0.25)$ delivers the best overall results, with an average accuracy of 31.13, demonstrating the effectiveness of jointly optimizing multiple reward dimensions.
-These findings highlight that carefully balancing the GRPO rewards is crucial for enhancing multilingual reasoning robustness.
+Specifically, we compare four configurations: training with Format Reward $(0,0,0,1)$, which incorporates only the format reward and achieves accuracy of 28.9\%; training with Answer \& Format Rewards $(0,0,0.5,0.5)$, which covers both answer and format supervision and yields a moderate gain with an average accuracy of 29.36\%; training with Count \& Answer \& Format Rewards $(0,0.33,0.33,0.33)$, which adopts a more balanced setting across count, answer, and format rewards, further improving performance to 30.11\%; and training with all four Rewards (LaV-CoT) $(0.25,0.25,0.25,0.25)$, which jointly optimizes all reward dimensions and delivers the best overall results with an average accuracy of 31.13\%.
+These findings highlight that balancing multi-aspect rewards is crucial for robust multilingual multimodal reasoning.